TACC/Lmod/docs/source/310_settarg.rst

 O/2.2" would mean that you are in "opt" mode with gcc/7.1 and openmpi/2.2 loaded.

 TargPathLoc controls where (or if) $TARG.
-Note that the enviroment variable LMOD_TARGPATHLOC is use to control TargPathLoc.
-Normally the value of TARG is placed in the PATH at the begining of your PATH.
+Note that the environment variable LMOD_TARGPATHLOC is use to control TargPathLoc.
+Normally the value of TARG is placed in the PATH at the beginning of your PATH.
 You can place it at the end of your PATH when TargPathLoc = "last".
 If TargPathLoc is "empty" then TARG is removed from your path.
 Actually the rules controlling where TARG goes in your path are slightly more